HChenX/BGAppRetention/README.md

 - Remove the hard replacement file and change to dynamically modify the file content.
 - Fixed the problem of accidental removal of Kuiba and Athena.
 - Modify the write method of the prop and add or remove some prop modifications.
-- Add the function of stopping system services (by the Pandora kernel).
 - Modify the `Readme.md` file to make it more formatted and aesthetically pleasing.
 - Add intelligent notification and reminder function to provide a more intuitive understanding of module operation.